Our Society Heritage

 These, in addition to the materials from the National Radiobiology Archives (described above), make the USTUR collection especially valuable for research on health effects (including cancer) and for comparison of animal and human responses.

 The USTUR also developed a special facility called the National Human Radiobiological Tissue Repository (NHRTR).
-This repository houses tissue samples, histopathology slides, tissue blocks, and other materials, not only from the registry but from the collection of tissue samples from the radium dial painters–at both MIT and Argonne-housed at Argonne National Laboratory.
+This repository houses tissue samples, histopathology slides, tissue blocks, and other materials, not only from the registry but from the collection of tissue samples from the radium dial painters—at both Massachussetts Institute of Technology and Argonne-housed at Argonne National Laboratory.